mefellows/mirror/README.md

 mirror pki --outputClientKey > client.pem
 ```

 Download these files to your local system.
-From client, we import them back in:
+From the client, we import them back in:

 ```
 mirror pki --importCA --certFile ca.crt